seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 hindered me half a million; laughed at my losses,
 mocked at my gains, scorned my nation, thwarted my
 bargains, cooled my friends, heated mine
-enemies; and what’s his reason?
+enemies; and what's his reason?
 I am a Jew.
 Hath
 not a Jew eyes? hath not a Jew hands, organs,
 dimensions, senses, affections, passions? fed with
 the same food, hurt with the same weapons, subject